MetaPointTech/metapoint/docs/src/README.md

     details: tcp, ws, webtransport, quic...

   - title: 🔒Automatic typesafety
     details: Something changed?
-TypeScript will warn you of errors in the call before you even save the file!
+TypeScript will warn you of errors before you even save the file.

   - title: ⚙Auto management
     details: Streams are managed by MetaPoint.
-All you have to do is use!
+You only need to consider the business code!

   - title: 🔐Secure transmission
-    details: Devices communicate with each other over encrypted channels
+    details: Devices communicate with each other over encrypted channels.

   - title: 🧩Plugin support
-    details: Extend MetaPoint through plugins
+    details: Extend MetaPoint through plugins.

-copyright: Copyright © 2022 SOVLOOKUP
+copyright: Copyright © 2023 SOVLOOKUP
 footer: Apache-2.0 Licensed
 ---